 Unfortunately, it’s the most important aspect of any game that I find to be the biggest problem in this title.
-The combat system was impossible for me to work with, being one of the most convoluted of which I’d ever found in any video game, and in my opinion, its one that wouldn’t be fixed until Dragon Age: Inquisition, when the entire would be simplified, and would play out in a style more akin to Grandia.
-But to me, the first game was clearly a question of trial and error, and I don’t believe it passed the test the first time round.
+The combat system was impossible for me to work with, being one of the most convoluted of which I’d ever found in any video game, and in my opinion, it’s one that wouldn’t be fixed until Dragon Age: Inquisition when the entire would be simplified and would play out in a style more akin to Grandia.
+But to me, the first game was clearly a question of trial and error, and I don’t believe it passed the test the first time around.

 Controls – 4/10

 Though it may be easy enough to move around and talk to people within the game, the convoluted combat system also took its toll on the game’s control scheme in my opinion.
 The combat wheel used to switch between spells and other abilities were far too complicated for me to get to grips with, and so consequently, I ended up button-mashing most of the time, which made me feel as if I was playing a fighting game as opposed to an RPG.